Charles Hoskins

 Charles Henry Hoskins (1851-1926) was an Australian industrialist, who was significant in the development of the iron and steel industry in Australia.

 Early life

-Charles Hoskins was born on 26 March 1851 in the City of London, to John Hoskins, gunsmith, and his wife Wilmot Eliza, née Thompson.
-He emigrated with his family to Melbourne as a small child in 1853, and all his education occurred in Melbourne.
+Charles Hoskins was born on 26 March 1851 in London, to John Hoskins, gunsmith, and his wife Wilmot Eliza, née Thompson.
+He emigrated with his family to Australia as a small child in 1853, and all his education occurred in Melbourne.

 After his father's death, the family moved to Smythesdale, near Ballarat.
 Hoskins began work as a mail boy, tried his luck on the goldfields, and worked as an assistant in an ironmongery store in Bendigo.

 Sydney

 Charles Hoskins joined his elder brother George (1847-1926) in Sydney in 1876, operating a small engineering workshop at Hay Street, Ultimo.
 Around 1889, their firm, G & C Hoskins, moved to larger premises in Wattle Street, Ultimo and established a foundry, pipe-works and boiler shop.
 This plant was expanded in 1902.
 It was pipe manufacturing that would lead to their success.